flatironinstitute/st_gridnet/README.md

 #### Cartesian ST

-For data obtained from Cartesian ST experiments, we have provided a module that interfaces with annotations files of the format employed by Maniatis et al. [[1]](#1).
-For each tissue image, a corresponding tab-separated value (TSV) file of the following format:
+For data obtained from Cartesian ST experiments, we have provided functionality to generate GridNet training data from files of the format employed by Maniatis et al. [[1]](#1).
+Briefly, for each tissue image, annotation data should be provided in a tab-separated value (TSV) file of the following format:

 |        | x0_y0 | x1_y1 | ...  | xN_yN |
 | ------ | ----- | ----- | ---- | ------|